swenk238/personal-website/content/_index.md

 - Social science applications
 - Data visualisation

 My general training have been in **Bayesian inference and methods in applications to the social sciences**.
 My methodological training include multilevel regression and poststratification ([MRP](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification)) method, Bayesian hierarchical (or multilevel/mixed) modelling, spatial modelling and causal inference while writing and coding up our own MCMC sampling methods.
-I enjoy different ways of visualising data and results.
+I also enjoy extracting insights from data and different ways of visualising the data and results.

 Here are some of my documented work: